 A/Prof Marianne was instrumental in establishing the first specific adolescent oncology inpatient facilities in Australia to address the recognised specific, separate needs of adolescent oncology patients.

 A/Prof Peter Steadman is an orthopaedic surgeon with special interests in upper and lower limb general orthopaedics, arthroplasty and bone sarcoma.
 Since becoming a Fellow of the Royal Australian College of Surgeons in 1995, he became an A/Prof at University of Queensland in 2008 and has been a specialist practicing in both public and private hospitals.
 He was also a Federal Director of the Australian Orthopaedic Association (AOA) governing board and national Treasurer.

 A/Prof Peter was the founding member of the Australian Sarcoma Group before it merged with the Australasian Sarcoma Study Group to form ANZSA, in which he now serves as a Board member.
 He is also ANZSA’s Orthopaedic Chair in Australia.

-Richard is a specialist adult and paediatric Orthopaedic surgeon who has specific expertise in Orthopaedic oncology (primary and secondary bone and soft tissue tumours), hip and knee surgery (hip and knee primary and complex revision surgery) and Osseointegration surgery.
+Professor Richard Carey Smith is a specialist adult and paediatric Orthopaedic surgeon who has specific expertise in Orthopaedic oncology (primary and secondary bone and soft tissue tumours), hip and knee surgery (hip and knee primary and complex revision surgery) and Osseointegration surgery.

 Richard is an experienced orthopaedic surgeon with peer reviewed publications, has a broad range of orthopaedics and science and continues to present at national and international meetings and is active in the University Teaching Hospital.